Qaramirzey Massacre: The Massacre

 Bekovich suffered no casualties according to the Russian report.
-The Russians captured 139 survivors and left the village, returning to Prochni Okop on April 10.
+The Russians captured 139 survivors and left the town, returning to Prochni Okop on April 10.
 The male prisoners were forced to work on the construction of the fortresses, while the women and children were placed in Cossack villages.
 It was reported that an 8-year-old girl, who had a seizure from fear, died the morning after being taken prisoner.

 According to the Russian report, General Veliaminov and his infantry reached Akhmet Mountain after the massacre.
-Kazharov considers Veliaminov's claim of not participating in the attack on the village to be "a fairy tale."
-He emphasizes that even if the element of surprise was on the Russian side, the Kabardian princes would not have shown weak resistance, noting that many people in the village were warriors, nobles, or princes.
+Kazharov considers Veliaminov's claim of not participating in the attack on the town to be "a fairy tale."
+He emphasizes that even if the element of surprise was on the Russian side, the Kabardian princes would not have shown weak resistance, noting that many people in the town were warriors, nobles, or princes.
 Throughout the Caucasian War, some Russian military reports observed that the number of troops and casualties were reported as lower than they actually were, while the successes were highlighted and exaggerated.

 According to Kazharov, General Yermolov's reporting of the attack on civilians to the government would have diminished the value of the victory.
 Therefore, the deliberate underreporting of the number of troops under Bekovich’s command and presenting the attack as an entirely independent action was crafted to strengthen the narrative of heroism and protect the command from accusations of excessive violence.